iSaluki/diabeteshelper/README.md

 ## Information

-This project was setup by [Saluki](https://github.com/iSaluki) and is now going GPL to make it free and open for anyone.
+This project was setup by [Seth Maurice-Brant](https://github.com/iSaluki) as part of [Saluki Corporation](https://github.com/iSaluki/Saluki-Corporation-Archives/) and is now going GPL to make it free and open for anyone.

 Please note that our license only extends to the code written specifically for this project.
 It does not cover any images or third-party libraries that have been used.